KsMariia/EpiSignal/README.md

 ```

-Input is a data.frame or a matrix of log-transformed counts with genes in rows and samples in columns.
-Each input parameter of the EpiSignalEM() function is described in the following table:
+The obligate input argument of the EpiSignalEM() function is a data.frame or matrix of log-transformed counts with genes in rows and samples in columns.
+Further, optional arguments are described in the following table:

 | Paremeter     | Description                                         |
 | ------------- | --------------------------------------------------- |